 Is there anyone who does not enjoy delicious food?

-Japanese cuisine is famous worldwide, and the reasons are clear.
-They are unique, delightful, nutritious, fresh, and contain healthy and tasty food items.
+Japanese cuisine is famous worldwide, and the reasons for this are clear.
+It is unique, delightful, nutritious, and fresh, offering healthy, tasty food items.
 Also, the presentation is always outstanding.

-Sushi, a traditional Japanese dish, is widely eaten as a delicacy by people in all parts of the world.
+Sushi, a traditional Japanese dish, is a delicacy enjoyed worldwide.

-Samen, Ramen, Tempura, Kare-Raisu, Sushi, Okonomiyaki, Miso Soup, Yakitori, Shabu Shabu, Onigiri, Udon are hearty and tasty reasons for learning Japanese.
+Samen, Ramen, Tempura, Kare-Raisu, Sushi, Okonomiyaki, Miso Soup, Yakitori, Shabu Shabu, Onigiri, and Udon are hearty and delicious reasons to learn Japanese.

-Are you a diehard fan of mouth-watering foods?
-If so, it is beneficial to know the original language to enjoy it fully.
+Are you a die-hard fan of mouthwatering food?
+If so, knowing the original language is beneficial for enjoying them thoroughly.
 You don’t need to be fluent, but a basic understanding will go a long way!

 The dishes, recipes, ingredients, and food-related vocabulary and phrases help you learn new things about the language.
 You also know a lot about Japan and its culture through Japanese cuisine.

-3. Japanese helps us learn other East Asia languages
+3. Japanese helps us learn other East Asian languages

-Most East Asia languages, like Korean, Chinese, Japanese, Mongolian, Thai, Bahasa, Vietnamese, etc., are distinct.
-This is because they all belong to different language families.
+Most East Asian languages, such as Korean, Chinese, Japanese, Mongolian, Thai, Bahasa, and Vietnamese, are distinct.
+This is because they all belong to families with different languages.

 For example, Korean and Japanese grammar is identical to some extent.
 Honorific terminology is prevalent in both languages to show respect.
-They also share a good deal of vocabulary, SOV, sentence structure rules, and both use markers.
+They also share many vocabulary items, SOV word order, and sentence-structure rules, and both use markers.

 Likewise, the Japanese use the Kanji writing system derived from Chinese characters.
 By doing so, you will take a step closer and get the benefit of learning Chinese.

-Many words are also derivative or alike between Japanese and Mandarin or Korean.
-This would act as a solid basis for those wishing to explore further the language paradigm.
+Many words are also derived from or similar to those in Japanese, Mandarin, and Korean.
+This would provide a solid basis for further exploration of the language paradigm.

 To sum up, once you achieve reasonable fluency in Japanese, you can have an advantage in studying Korean or Chinese.

-There is a difference in the written characters since Koreans use Hangul while the Japanese use Kanji (Chinese Hanja).
-Yet, Japanese differs from Chinese in speech sounds, tones, and native words.
+There is a difference in the writing system: Koreans use Hangul, while the Japanese use Kanji (Chinese Hanja).
+Yet Japanese differs from Chinese in its speech sounds, tones, and native vocabulary.

-As per my interactions with experts in these languages, I concluded that Mandarin, Japanese, and Korean share roughly 20%.
-I know this is not much.
-But at least better than having nothing in common.
+Based on my interactions with experts in these languages, I concluded that Mandarin, Japanese, and Korean share roughly 20% of their vocabulary.
+This is not much, but it is better than having nothing in common.

 4. Good for memory and health benefits